sweproj/one-rom/docs/GETTING-STARTED.md

 ⚠️ When installing One ROM in your retro system, always ensure the pin 1 is located correctly - you may damage your One ROM if you insert it incorrectly, as the power and ground pins will be connected with the wrong polarity.

+## Installing the Dependencies

+See [INSTALL.md](/INSTALL.md) for instructions on installing the required dependencies to build and flash the One ROM firmware.

 ## Programming One ROM

 You need an SWD programmer to program the One ROM hardware.
 The Raspberry Pi Debug Probe and a Raspberry Pi Pico programmed as a Debug Probe are suitable programmers.
 An ST-Link or any other SWD programmer should also work.